ShrRa/interpython_hpc/_episodes/23-gpu-implementation.md

 - Finally, we copy the results back from device to host memory.

 This approach is very close to how CUDA is programmed in C/C++.
 It teaches us about **threads, blocks, and memory transfers**, which are the fundamental ideas of CUDA programming as we saw in the CUDA heirarchy section.

+> ## Python decorators
+> It is entirely possible that even if you've been programming with Python for a long time now, you have never
+> encountered [decorators](https://book.pythontips.com/en/latest/decorators.html) before.
+They may seem mysterious, however, the idea behind them is quite
+> simple - they are _wrapper_ functions, that accept user-defined function as a parameter.
+This is possible because in Python, everything is an _object_, including
+> functions, so you can assign them to a variable, pass as a parameter or return from another function.
+Common application for decorators is logging or performance measurement, or,
+> as we saw above, a conversion to a format that can be executed on a GPU.
+{: .callout}

 ### Approach 2: Add vectors using Torch